Alerting overview

 Evaluation mechanics & SLAs

-Most alerts and related usage monitoring actions like threshold invoicing and automatic top‑ups are evalated in real-time, allowing you to build spend management workflows integrated into your product experience that are nearly instantaneous.
+Most alerts and related usage monitoring actions like threshold invoicing and automatic top‑ups are evaluated in real-time, allowing you to build spend management workflows integrated into your product experience that are nearly instantaneous.

-Orb also supports batch evaluation for more complex use cases, even allowing you to set up alerting over metrics that require a view of the full billing period to evaluate.
+Orb also supports periodic evaluation for more complex metrics, even allowing you to set up alerting over metrics that require a view of the full billing period to evaluate.
+In this case, the alert is evaluated periodically, and the Orb dashboard will indicate the difference in evaluation cadence eligibility.

 Path | Eligibility | Latency |